martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 In a simple AWS RDS setup, you can expect your disk to have a ~100MB/s read throughput, when your local setup may be 20x faster.
 I can use docker-compose and blkio_config settings to limit the disk.
-I will also use a much lower `shared_buffers` that can't cache all my data, like 16MB.
+I also use a much lower `shared_buffers` that can't cache all my data, like 16MB.

 {{< details summary="**docker-compose.yml**" >}}